Mercateo/oss-parent-pom/README.md

 #### Changelog:

+1.0.7:
+* added -Dossrh to release plugin configuration

+1.0.6:
+* added src/* to license plugin, so that tests also contain a license header

 1.0.5:
 * added impsort plugin to sort imports regardless of IDE configuration
 * configured license plugin to use /* instead of javadoc style comments for java & kotlin